 With Uber Eats, you keep 100% of your tips.
 Since customers can change their tip after the delivery, you have a chance to impress them.
 Excellent customer service is the best way to get a good tip.

 The best way to make money driving for Uber Eats is to complete a high number of trips.
 Try to focus on orders that you can finish quickly.

 Once you’ve been at it for a while, you’ll get a feel for restaurants that are slow to fill orders.
 You can then decide to decline those jobs.

 Taxes are often a hefty expense for contractors.
 By deducting expenses from your income, you can save a significant amount.
 Keep track of your costs, including mileage, so that you can deduct them.

 This feature is only available in some cities, but curbside delivery helps drivers finish orders much faster.
 The customer will meet you outside to grab their food.
 You don’t even have to get out of your car; just pull up to the curb at the delivery address.

-Uber Eats for Drivers Pros and Cons
+Uber Eats Driver Pros Explained

 - Flexibility: You choose when, where, and how many hours you work.

 - Accessibility: The eligibility requirements are easy for many people to meet.
 You don’t need experience or a car.

 - Keep Your Tips: Drivers keep 100% of their tips.